New results from the technological prototype of the CALICE highly-granular silicon tungsten electromagnetic calorimeter: Introduction

-Designed by the Omega lab~\cite{suehara_performance_2018} for a SiW-ECAL at the ILC, it pioneered the embedded readout of highly-granular electromagnetic silicon calorimeters~\footnote{it was used for the early prototype of HGCAL, then derived as SKIROC-CMS, and finally fully redesigned as HGCROC.}.
-The signal of each of the 64 channels is pre-amplified and sent to 3 branches: one with a fast shaping ($\sim20\u{ns}$) for triggering and timing purposes, and two with slow shapers ($\sim200\u{ns}$) for amplitude measurements, using gains of 1 and 10 respectively.

-When a signal of any channel is over the threshold, the amplitudes of the $64×2$ slow shapers are stored.
-At the end of an acquisition period, the $2×15$ analogue memories per channels are converted using 12-bit Wilkinson ADCs, and tagged with a ``Bunch-crossing" ID (BCID), counting the periods spent between the spill start and the trigger.
+\paragraph{The SKIROC2 ASIC:} the SKIROC2 ASIC, designed by the Omega lab~\cite{suehara_performance_2018} for an SiW-ECAL near the ILC, pioneered the embedded readout of highly-granular silicon calorimeters\footnote{~it was used for the early prototype of HGCAL, then derived as SKIROC-CMS, and finally fully redesigned as HGCROC.}.
+The signal of each of 64 channels is first pre-amplified and send to 3 branches: \begin{itemize} \item one with a fast shaping ($\sim 20\u{ns}$) for triggering and timing purposes, and \item two with a slow shaper ($\sim 200\u{ns}$) for amplitude measurements, using gains of 1 and 10. \end{itemize} On the crossing of an adjustable threshold for any of the 64 channels, the amplitude of the $64×2$ slow shapers or optionally\footnote{~2 out of 3 values can be selected} of a slow shaper plus a TDC ramp will be stored in an analogue memory.
+The low or high gain channels can be selected according to a programmable threshold.
+At the end of an acquisition period, corresponding to a collider spill, the $2×15$ analogue memories per channels, are converted using 12-bit Wilkinson ADCs, and tagged with a `Bunch-crossing' ID (BCID), counting the periods spent between the spill start and the trigger.